Chapter 11 — Matt

 “Actually, would it be cool if we spent some time outside?
 I’ve really been feeling cooped up.
 Maybe a walk in the park?”

-I felt a chill roll down my spine, as if I somehow already exactly what she was about to say next.
+I felt a chill roll down my spine, as if I somehow already knew exactly what she was about to say next.
 I couldn’t see any way around it though.
 It was inevitable, unless I wanted to just call the whole thing off now.

 “Sure.
 Sounds good.”